stephan-klein/supersonic/docs/tooling/cli/usage-with-cordova/index.md

 # Using Steroids CLI with Cordova projects

-Steroids CLI can be used with Cordova projects to rapidly test, develop and share them without the need for Xcode or Android Studio.
+Steroids CLI can be used with Cordova projects (including Ionic projects) to rapidly test, develop and share them without the need for Xcode or Android Studio.

 Note that not all features are available – see the [known issues](#known-issues) section below for details.
 </section>